Top 10 obscene Spanish expressions – fun for the whole family!

 Don’t confuse this expression, in any case, with ¡Su puta madre! which would be more appropriate if you’ve just mashed your thumb with a hammer.

-Also, puta isn’t bitch, in case you didn’t get the memo.
+Also, puta isn’t really a good translation for “bitch”, in case you didn’t get the memo.

 And don’t forget about…